nerdsplayingpnp-tud/magicaltavern-api/README.md

 <h3 align="center">magicaltavern web</h3>

   <p align="center">
-    This repository provides a JSON-based database handler, a RESTful API for use with magicaltavern-bot or your own implementations of a magicaltavern-web-endpoint, and last but not least a website for the magicaltavern service, with which users can enroll into Pen and Paper campaigns.
+    This repository provides an SQLite database, a RESTful API for use with magicaltavern-bot or your own implementations of a magicaltavern-web-client, and last but not least a website for the magicaltavern service, with which users can enroll into Pen and Paper campaigns.
     <br />
-    <a href="https://github.com/bitfl0wer/magicaltavern-web"><strong>Explore the docs »</strong></a>
+    <a href="https://github.com/bitfl0wer/magicaltavern-web/wiki"><strong>Explore the docs »</strong></a>
     <br />
     <br />
-    <a href="https://github.com/bitfl0wer/magicaltavern-web">View Demo</a>
-    ·
     <a href="https://github.com/bitfl0wer/magicaltavern-web/issues">Report Bug</a>
     ·
     <a href="https://github.com/bitfl0wer/magicaltavern-web/issues">Request Feature</a>